 Using Stanford Cancer Institut Research Database, Zeng et al., 2022 augment survival analysis with unstructured text.

 Sonabend et al., 2020 studied treatment choices in sepsis in an Off-line Reinforcement learning framework, with a bayesian perspective.
-Their results illustrate well different overlap scenarii but they do not provide a wider sense on the evaluation of their methods.
+Their results illustrate well different overlap scenarios but they do not provide a wider sense on the evaluation of their methods.
 They also do not study variation on the treatment effect due to data representation.

 Figure 1: The complete inference pipeline confronts the applied scientist with many potentially valid choices.
 Some of them can be guided by experts, other by data.
 All of them benefit from a clear framework, separating the different kind of choices.